itcambridge/LVX/codebase.md

 ### 10. User Onboarding

-The platform features a multi-step onboarding process for new users:
+The platform includes a multi-step onboarding process for new users:

-- **Authentication Options**: Social login options (Google, Facebook, Apple)
+- **Authentication Options**: Social login options (Google, Facebook, Apple) with mock implementations
 - **Profile Setup**: User information collection including name, bio, and avatar
 - **Skills Selection**: Interface for users to select their skills and interests
 - **Progressive Disclosure**: Step-by-step flow to avoid overwhelming new users
+- **Accessibility**: Available via the user icon in the header on all pages

+The onboarding process is currently implemented with mock authentication that will be replaced with real authentication in future updates.

 Implementation files:
-- `app/onboarding/page.tsx`: Multi-step onboarding process
+- `app/onboarding/page.tsx`: Multi-step onboarding process with mock authentication

 ## Component Structure